NOVA-X-QUANTUM/CHAINRAILS-Public/README.md

 # 🚆 CHAINRAILS™ — Public Repository
 Deterministic Settlement Infrastructure for Autonomous Systems

-ChainRails™ is the settlement layer of NOVA X Quantum™️ infrastructure.
+ChainRails™ is the settlement infrastructure of NOVA X Quantum™️, operating as an independent, licensable system for deterministic, identity-bound transactions across distributed and multi-ledger environments.

-It enables identity-bound, policy-compliant transactions across distributed systems, ensuring that execution is finalized, validated, and settled with deterministic integrity.

 ---